kalutesfay/alx-pre_course/README.md

 first git project

-i have made a change
+I have made a change